nicklockwood/iCarousel/README.md

     @property (nonatomic, readonly, getter = isWrapEnabled) BOOL wrapEnabled;

 Returns YES if wrapping is enabled and NO if it isn't.
 This property is read only.
 If you wish to override the default value, implement the `carousel:valueForOption:withDefault:` delegate method and return a value for `iCarouselOptionWrap`.

+    @property (nonatomic, assign, getter = isPagingEnabled) BOOL pagingEnabled;

+Enables and disables paging.
+When paging is enabled, the carousel will stop at each item view as the user scrolls, much like the pagingEnabled property of a UIScrollView.

 	@property (nonatomic, readonly) NSInteger numberOfItems;